muhanish/muhanish/README.md

 - 👋 Hi, Myself Muhanish chauhan
-- 👀 I’m interested in new technology
+- 👀 I’m interested in new technologies.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning software engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can contact me at muhanishchouhan40@gmail.com